 This post contains affiliate links, which means if you purchase something you click on, I’ll receive a tiny commission at no extra cost to you.
 Thank you in advance for helping me keep this site going!

-I may be married to a German, and I may have spent nearly eight years living in the country in which he was born and raised, but I’m rather sad to say I’ve never been treated to a proper home-cooked German Christmas dinner.
+I may be married to a German, and I may have made Germany my permanent home, but I’m rather sad to say that unless I do it myself (edit: which I now have!) it’s unlikely I’ll ever be treated to a proper, traditional, home-cooked German Christmas meal.